NEW! PFAS water tests, other PFAS tests.

 How does PFAS get into our bodies?

-The most common way that we are exposed to PFAS is through eating or drinking PFAS-contaminated food and water.
+The most common ways that we are exposed to PFAS is through drinking water that has high levels of PFAS or eating food that has PFAS in it.
 However, PFAS can also be inhaled when using aerosolized products that contain PFAS or when PFAS-treated materials create dust (think of dust from carpets and furniture).
 Lastly, PFAS can also absorb through the skin, especially if cosmetics or water-proof clothing that contain high levels of PFAS are used every day.

 How can I tell if my water has PFAS?

-Aside from PFAS-contaminated water, which is very common, food packaging and wrapping materials is a frequent source of PFAS exposure.
+Aside from PFAS-contaminated water, which is very common, food packaging and wrapping materials are a frequent source of PFAS exposure.
 Things like chip bags, cookie or cracker bags, and microwave popcorn bags are all lined with PFAS to extend shelf life or prevent sticking.
+These are especially bad if you heat the food up inside the packaging (like with microwave popcorn).
 Fast food and to-go wrappers and containers also typically contain PFAS.
 Highly processed foods may also contain PFAS that is introduced from the machinery used in processing.
 And last but not least, farmed fish that is grown near contaminated sites also contain PFAS.

 Are PFAS compounds dangerous?